Hanjunmin/LSGvar/README.md

 40 (the number of process in the step of CIGAR calculation)

+some other functions:
+If your input FASTA file is at the contig or scaffold level, you can utilize the contig_process.sh script to process the primary FASTA file.
+The resulting FASTA files will be stored in a directory named '`genomedata`'.
+Then, you can update your config.json file with the '`hap1_path`'('`hap2_path`') parameter set accordingly.

 ### SV-annotation：

 The final result can be found in `/results`.